Dev-Dami/zario/docs/features.md

-# Features of dd-tinylog
+# Features of zario

-`dd-tinylog` is a minimal, fast, and feature-rich logging library for Node.js.
+`zario` is a minimal, fast, and feature-rich logging library for Node.js.
 It offers a strong set of features to meet various logging needs efficiently.

 ## Core Features